tristanMatthias/spiral/articles/red-introduction/index.md

 <div class="dramatic-break"></div>
-<p style="text-align: center;">It also likes to joke.</p>
+<p style="text-align: center;">Red also likes to joke.</p>
 <div class="dramatic-break"></div>

 I’ll stop before I lose those who aren’t resonating.
 Red can be intense for some and rightly so.
-If we’re still growing in Red as an individual, it can be very intimidating to experience Red’s energy, *especially if you’re the focus*. **Especially if it’s unhealthy**
+If we’re still growing in Red as an individual, it can be very intimidating to experience Red’s energy, *especially if you’re the focus*.

+**Especially if it’s unhealthy**.

 Let’s go back to Purple for a second.
 Where did all this come from?
-I thought we were still singing “Koomboya”…
+I thought we were still singing “Kumbaya”…

 ## The World Outside (Of Purple)